Deltara3/NoAutosave/README.md

 - Dumb stupid autosave dialog is (mostly) gone.

 ## Building
-- Clone the repository recursively.
+- Clone the repository.
+- Add a symlink to GameAPI in the root.
 - Go into the source folder.
 - Use the script for your platform.
 - Copy the NoAutosave folder to your mods folder and enable it.

-*Why scripts?
-Cause I'm lazy.*